cdktf/cdktf-provider-googlebeta/docs/googleDataprocWorkflowTemplate.python.md

 Timeout duration for the DAG of jobs, expressed in seconds (see [JSON representation of duration](https://developers.google.com/protocol-buffers/docs/proto3#json)).
 The timeout duration must be from 10 minutes ("600s") to 24 hours ("86400s").
 The timer begins when the first job is submitted.
 If the workflow is running at the end of the timeout period, any remaining jobs are cancelled, the workflow is ended, and if the workflow was running on a [managed cluster](/dataproc/docs/concepts/workflows/using-workflows#configuring_or_selecting_a_cluster), the cluster is deleted.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.18.1/docs/resources/google_dataproc_workflow_template#dag_timeout GoogleDataprocWorkflowTemplate#dag_timeout}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_dataproc_workflow_template#dag_timeout GoogleDataprocWorkflowTemplate#dag_timeout}

+---

+##### `encryption_config`<sup>Optional</sup> <a name="encryption_config" id="@cdktf/provider-google-beta.googleDataprocWorkflowTemplate.GoogleDataprocWorkflowTemplate.Initializer.parameter.encryptionConfig"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleDataprocWorkflowTemplate.GoogleDataprocWorkflowTemplateEncryptionConfig">GoogleDataprocWorkflowTemplateEncryptionConfig</a>

+encryption_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_dataproc_workflow_template#encryption_config GoogleDataprocWorkflowTemplate#encryption_config}

 ---